ViruniRuvinya/Global-IT-and-Data-Science-Salary-Analysis-PowerBi/README.md

 -**Average Salary by Job Title:** This chart will showcase the average salary for each unique IT and Data Science job title.

--**Average Education Level by Job Title and Country:** This table will potentially reveal the average education level for each job title within each country (if education data is included).
+-**Average Education Level by Job Title and Country:** This table will potentially reveal the average education level for each job title within each country.

 ## Target Audience
 This project can benefit the following audiences: